 Students in this course get hands-on lab experience in sterile product preparation under vertical and horizontal laminar flow hoods as well as proper aseptic technique while in a biological safety cabinet.
 Also studied are pharmaceutical calculations for intravenous drugs, chemotherapy preparation and parenteral dosages.
-This course is delivered in an on-ground format in the pharmacy lab twice weekly.
 2.5 Credit Hours